Today’s Q&A will be alllll about graphic design. I’m goin’ back to my roots y’all.

 Let’s say, for example, you’re a hero archetype, you want to pick colors that like, that represents strength and determination and all of those that capture the hero.
 So a lot of dark colors, usually black and gray and maybe a pop of red or blue or something.
 And keep it really simple is good for the hero archetype.
 Whereas maybe the innocent one is more pastels and sparkles and pretty stuff like that.
 So just kind of understanding that feel first and then picking colors next is going to make it a whole lot easier.
 And like I said, there’s examples of that in the archetype PDFs.
 And if anybody wants a different pdf, you can take the quiz and get yours and you get it.
 But if anybody wants a different pdf, just let me know and I can send it.
 Because you have more than one.
 I use three when I do stuff with my clients.
 So if you’ve looked at the other pages and you know your primary, but you think you also might be one and you want that pdf to just let me know and I’ll get it to you.

-But yeah, so colors – it’s really about capturing that feel.
-So it’s the same thing then with the typography.
+So colors – it’s really about capturing that feel.
+So it’s the same thing with the typography.
 So I’ll stick with the same examples.
 The hero is going to be very simple and clean typography and maybe a different bolder, bigger style for a headline.
 And then very clean, simple type for the body text.
 Whereas you know, the innocent, you might get some of the fun little scripty fonts or handwritten fonts or something that’s more personal.
 So it’s about understanding how all of those pieces fit together and, and get, getting that overall feel.

 And I’ve said this a million times, too.
 I say the same thing over and over again because they’re super important.
 I promise I’m not crazy and I don’t just repeat myself for no reason.
 But understanding what you want out of your design before you ever start trying to design it – is super, super important.
 That’s why graphic designers don’t like a lot of clients.
 I remember when I first did freelance design.
 If you don’t know my backstory at all, I started out doing just graphic design and now I’ve transitioned into the brand strategy and stuff.
 But I hated working with clients at first because no one ever knows what they want.
 And I would get that stuff all the time.
 Like, well I, I kinda know what I like, but really I’ll know it when I see it.
 And that is the quickest way to make your designer hate your freaking guts.